 The Video Show is new this year, with talks throughout the four days on several stages.
 Three new stages this year include the Video Live Stage with a host of practical demos, In Motion Theatre where you can learn the tricks of the trade and Beginners’ Masterclass, offering a fabulous introduction to video terminology, post-production, audio and storytelling (Saturday and Sunday only, booking required).

 Frustratingly, I didn’t manage to catch any speakers.
 I’d have loved to have heard ‘The Drone Lass’ Carys’ talk about using drones to help tell a story.
 And I’m sure the live Asian wedding dance-off, where Mandy Dhilon explained how she captures such magical moments, was fabulous.
-That’s something I’d dearly love to photograph one day.
+That’s something I’d dearly love to video as well as photograph one day.